Donation Receipts: Ultimate Guide for Nonprofit Organizations

 How to Send Year-End Tax Receipts

-Although it is not mandatory for nonprofits to send the year-end donor receipts, it’s a nice gesture that makes tax-time easier for your donors since they’ll have an itemized look at their donations throughout the year.
+Although your nonprofit doesn’t need to send the year-end donor receipts, it’s a nice gesture that makes tax time easier for your donors, since they’ll have an itemized look at their donations throughout the year.

 You also get to attach a PDF copy of the receipt to the email.
-You can select the fiscal year period and customize the thank-you message to be added inside the PDF as well.
-Here’s how it looks –
+You can select the fiscal year period and customize the thank-you message to be added inside the PDF.

-Bonus – We have two free year-end tax receipt templates to make this process even easier for you and your team – click here to download for free!
+Bonus resource: Download our free year-end tax receipt templates to make this process even easier for you and your team.

-How to Customize & Automate Your Donation Receipts with Donorbox
+How to Customize and Automate Your Donation Receipts with Donorbox

-Donorbox lets you customize and automate donation receipts in the blink of an eye.
+Donorbox lets you quickly customize and automate your donation receipts.
 Once a donation comes in through the Donorbox donation form, it automatically emails the receipt to the donor.
-No stress and no hassle!

-To create and automate a 501(c)(3)-compliant receipt with Donorbox,
+Here’s how to create and automate a 501(c)(3)-compliant receipt with Donorbox:

-• Simply log in to your Donorbox dashboard and select one of your campaigns and click the “Edit Campaign” icon.
+• Log in to your Donorbox dashboard and select one of your campaigns.
+Then, click the “Edit Campaign” icon.

 • Use our easy template editor.
 The editor allows you to customize the draft of your receipt content.

-• You can also choose to ask donors to subscribe to your mailing list.
-You can also subscribe donors by default, but only if you do not need to remain GDPR compliant.
+• You can also ask donors to subscribe to your mailing list.
+You can choose to subscribe donors by default, but only if you do not need to remain GDPR-compliant.

-• Once you save the changes, rest assured that your receipts will automatically go out every time a new donation comes in to the campaign.
+• Once you save the changes, your receipts will automatically go out every time a new donation comes in to your campaign.

-You can also access you receipt settings on your Donorbox account under “Engage.”
+You can also access general receipt settings on your Donorbox account under “Engage.”

-There you can set a “reply to” email address in case the donor wants to reply to the donation receipt email.
+From here, you can set a “reply to” email address in case the donor wants to reply to the donation receipt email, improving the overall donor experience.

-With Donorbox, you can also send a consolidated receipt of the year’s donations to one or all donors with just one click and you can also attach a PDF of the donation receipt in a separate email.
+Donorbox also enables you to send a consolidated receipt of the year’s donations to one or all donors in just one click and attach a PDF of the donation receipt in a separate email.

 Donation Receipts: Tips and Best Practices